Jonathan Caruana

-Jonathan Caruana (born 24 July 1986 in Malta) is a professional footballer who plays for Maltese Premier League side Valletta, where he plays as a defender.
+Jonathan Caruana (born 24 July 1986) is a professional footballer who plays for Maltese Premier League side Valletta, where he plays as a defender.

 On 26 September 2017, Caruana was handed a four-year ban from football.
 The 31-year-old was provisionally suspended by the Malta Football Association after he returned a positive sample during an out-of-competition test conducted by the National Anti-Doping Organisation (NADO) back in March 2017.
 In September 2018 after having his ban cut short, he returned to Valletta.